-Affordable clean energy for people on low incomes04 February 2019
+Affordable clean energy for people on low incomes

-This report is the final in the ACOSS–Brotherhood of St Laurence series on improving support for low-income households through the transition to clean energy.
-It models policy solutions that would reduce the amount that people on low incomes spend on energy, in order to relieve their energy stress and support a faster transition to clean energy.
+This report is the final in the ACOSS/BSL series on improving support for low-income households through the transition to clean energy.
+It models policies that would reduce the amount people on low incomes spend on energy to relieve their energy stress and support a faster transition to clean energy.

-The results clearly show that measures focused on reducing the size of energy bills (investment in energy efficiency in homes and implementing a fair regulated retail price) and improving people’s capacity to pay (increasing Newstart and better targeted concessions) have a positive impact on reducing energy costs for people on low incomes.
+The results show that measures focused on reducing the size of energy bills (investment in energy efficiency in homes and implementing a fair regulated retail price) and improving people’s capacity to pay (increasing Newstart and better targeted concessions) help reduce energy costs for people on low incomes.